Ealay History, Family Crest & Coats of Arms

 Early Notables of the Ealay family (pre 1700)

-, he sailing from Ipswich aboard the Elizabeth, in 1634 and became...
-Another 27 words (2 lines of text) are included under the topic Early Ealay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Ealay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ealay family to Ireland